obdemirel/MRI_Recon_basics/README.md

 # MRI Image Reconstruction
-This is a tutorial of MRI reconstructions including CG-SENSE, GRAPPA, compressed sensing and image enhacement using deep learning on an example dental image.
+This is a tutorial of MRI reconstructions including CG-SENSE, GRAPPA, compressed sensing and image enhacement using deep learning.
 To run this code, please use basic_MRI_recon.m

 RO:       # of readout lines,